TaxFairness/ScrapingVGSI/README.md

 cd ScrapingVGSI
 python ./scrapevgsi.py -i ./taxcardlookup-21Nov2021.txt -o TODAYS-DATE.tsv
 # or to debug...
-python ./scrapevgsi.py -d -o TODAYS-DATE.tsv -i ./taxcardlookup-short.txt
+python ./scrapevgsi.py -d -i ./taxcardlookup-short.txt -o TODAYS-DATE.tsv
 ```

-There's a `-d` debug option that eliminates the delay between requests for faster testing.
+The `-d` debug option eliminates the delay between requests for faster testing.

-## Manual Processing
+## Manual Processing after Scraping

-After the full set of records has been scraped into a `.tsv` file, the following manipulations are necessary:
+After the full set of records has been scraped into a `.tsv` file,

-* Split Map/Lot/Unit into separate columns (use "/" & " " as delimiters)
-* If necessary, combine (actual) Unit into the "Block-unit" column
-* Split Book/Page into separate columns, remove leading zero's
-* Convert all $###,### columns to simple integer
+convert the "scraped data" file into a form suitable for input to SQLite by doing the following:

+- Open the .tsv file, let all fields be "General"
+- Look for any "Can't reach the server" and fix those lines
+- Format the MBLU field into its component fields: Map, Lot, Unit using Excel "Text to Columns" to split on "/" and " ".
+Remove leading zeroes.
+- Format the Book&Page field into its components.
+Remove leading zeroes.
+- Format all "\$" values as numbers, no `$`, no commas, zero decimal places
+- Format all dates as YYYY-DD-MM
+- Save as `<filename>.csv`

 ## Updates
 **11Dec2022** Retrieved full set of PIDs using procedure below.
 Ran `scrapevgsi.py` without incident to produce `ScrapedData5.csv`

-**24Feb2022**
-To convert the "scraped data" `.tsv` output file into a form suitable for input to SQLite, do the following:

-- Open the .tsv file, let all fields be "General"
-- Look for "Can't reach the server" and fix those lines
-- Format the MBLU field into its component fields: Map, Lot, Unit
-- Format the Book&Page field into its components
-- Format all "$" values as numbers, no commas, zero decimal places
-- Format all dates as YYYY-DD-MM
-- Save as `<filename>.csv`

 **21Nov2021**
-Remove lines from original DAR file that are not in town's database
+Remove lines from original Town file that are not in town's database
 (as shown in the OldVsNew PDF from Oct 2021)

 #### Enumerating PIDs